-I recently had the opportunity to use Disney’s Magical Express, Disney World’s complimentary bus service between the Orlando International Airport and Disney World Resorts.
-I have to say the experience was great and the trip seamless!
+I love Disney’s Magical Express, Disney World’s complimentary bus service between the Orlando International Airport and Disney World Resorts.

-Disney’s Magical Express is a service that Disney provides exclusively to those staying in Disney Owned Hotels, it is not available for Shades of Green Guests, but those using Disney’s Armed Forces Salute discount at WDW resorts are eligible.
+Disney’s Magical Express is a service that Disney provides exclusively to those staying in Disney Owned Hotels, it is not available for Shades of Green Guests, but those using Disney’s Armed Forces Salute discount at Walt Disney World Resorts are eligible.

 How to Find the Magical Express

 When you arrive at your airline arrival gate at the Orlando International Airport, follow the signs for baggage claim.

 You’ll board an elevated subway like train which will take you to the main terminal.
 Once you pass out of the secure area you’ll enter a large atrium.
 In this atrium there is an Official Disney Store, called the “Earport.”
 You will be on level 3 of the airport.
 Baggage claim is on level 2 and transportation is on level 1.